Chris Cooley

-Early years
+Early life

 Cooley attended Logan High School in Logan, Utah, and lettered in football, wrestling, and baseball.
 As a senior football tight end, he caught 45 passes for 625 yards (13.34 yards per rec. avg.) and on defense, added eight sacks and numerous tackles.
-In wrestling, he posted a 54–0 record his senior season and won the state championship and All-America honors.
+In wrestling, he posted a 54–0 record his senior season, winning a Utah state championship and earned All-America honors.

 College career

 Cooley finished his college football career at Utah State University with 95 receptions for 1,255 yards (13.2 yards per reception).
 He was part of a talented receiving unit with teammate Kevin Curtis.

 In 2003, his senior season at Utah State, Cooley led the NCAA in receptions by a tight end.

 In 2017 he was inducted into the Utah State University Athletics Hall of Fame.

 Professional career

 2004 season

-In 2004, Cooley was drafted in the third round, with the 81st overall pick, of the 2004 NFL Draft by the Washington Redskins.
+In 2004, Cooley was drafted in the third round, with the 81st overall pick, of the 2004 NFL draft by the Washington Redskins.
 After being used sparingly in the first half of the 2004 season, Cooley began to be used more extensively in the last eight games, developing a rapport with Redskins quarterback Patrick Ramsey.
 In his first NFL season, Cooley led the team in touchdowns with six, while recording 37 receptions for 314 yards, catching three passes of more than twenty yards, and getting 23 first downs.
 He finished the season with an average of 8.5 yards per catch.
 He was the Redskins' nominee for the NFL Man of the Year award for his work reading to children and feeding the poor.
 He is also lesser known by the nickname "Johnny White Guy," which was given to him by Clinton Portis during one of Portis' colorful press conferences, but the off color nickname did not stick.